mitulsavani/X_O/README.md

 yarn run android
 ```

-This project was initiated using [ Expo CLI Quickstart ](https://facebook.github.io/react-native/docs/getting-started).
+This project was bootstrapped with [ Expo CLI Quickstart ](https://facebook.github.io/react-native/docs/getting-started).

+Note: I could have initiated this project using React Native CLI for more flexibility on native side.
+However, I decided to use Expo CLI because I knew before hand that this application is a compartively small demo application which would not require much third party libraries.

 ## Game